AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-digital-assets.md

 >[!NOTE]
 >
 >To upload assets via FTP in Dynamic Media - Scene7 mode, install Feature Pack 18912 on the AEM author instances.
 Contact [Adobe Customer Care](https://helpx.adobe.com/contact/enterprise-support.ec.html) to get access to FP-18912 and complete the setup of your FTP account.
-For more information, see [Installing feature pack 18912 for bulk asset migration](/help/assets/bulk-ingest-migrate.md).
 >
 >If you use FTP for uploading assets, the upload settings specified in AEM are ignored.
 Instead, file processing rules, as defined in Dynamic Media Classic, are used.